pierrediedhiou/cybersecurity-journey/glossary.md

 both encrypting and decrypting data.
 Examples: AES, DES, 3DES
 - **ssh-keygen** — Command-line tool used to generate SSH key pairs (public and private keys)
+- **SHA1** — Secure Hash Algorithm 1, produces a 160-bit hash value.
+No longer considered secure for cryptographic use
+- **SHA256** — Secure Hash Algorithm 256, produces a 256-bit hash
+value.
+Part of the SHA-2 family, widely used and considered secure
+- **scrypt** — A password-based key derivation function designed to be memory-intensive to resist brute-force attacks.
+Prefix: $7$
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to